Evolinox/SpookBot/README.md

 Inspect Discord User Profiles
 Create a verification embed for new Members
 Integrated Ollama AI (Requires Local Server)
-Get a Timetable for a Trainstation (currently only three stations supported)
+Get a Timetable for a Trainstation (currently only six stations supported)
 Set Birthdays and get a reminder for them in a specifiable Channel
 Send Echos as Bot